Clear House Accountants

 2. Take smaller cash sums- of which up to 25% of each sum is tax-free

-Remember that you may be liable to pay a tax charge on the amount of money you add in your pension after withdrawing cash.
+Remember that you may be liable to pay a tax charge on the amount of money you add to your pension after withdrawing cash.

 What if your life expectancy is less than a year?